streamr-dev/network/packages/autocertifier-server/README.md

 # AWS access key, needed if AUTOCERTIFIER_USE_ROUTE53="true"
 AWS_SECRET_ACCESS_KEY="example-key"

+# ID of the AWS region to use, needed if AUTOCERTIFIER_USE_ROUTE53="true"
+AUTOCERTIFIER_ROUTE53_REGION="example region"

 # ID of the DNS zone in Route 53 AWS, needed if AUTOCERTIFIER_USE_ROUTE53="true"
 AUTOCERTIFIER_ROUTE53_HOSTED_ZONE_ID="example-id"
 ```